 We must be consciously aware and emotionally grounded enough to begin important conversations at the front-end of the discussion — at the leading edge of understanding, utilizing the most current data and relevant discoveries — rather than allowing critically essential and intelligent discourse to be mired in age-old rhetoric, polarizing arguments or dogma, unflinching adherence to ideology, personal attacks, violent defensiveness and strong opinions.

 To begin with, very few of us can really grasp and qualify what the idea of “world” is.
-We tend to reduce, minimize, and negate the vast majority of the ingredients of our collective recipe, and instead project onto an entire planet what our very personal, individual needs represent.
-These are valid and important concerns, obviously, but we have to be willing to expand our perspective and to create a greater inclusive space in our conversations.
-We must be flexible enough to develop mature communications that allows for both that which matters to us, and to appreciate and understand that which matters to others.
-Then, invariably, we can expand the concentric levels of understanding and mutual beneficence accordingly — upward and outward to encompass and adequately consider and address systemic and global concerns.
+We tend to reduce, minimize and negate the vast majority of the ingredients of our collective recipe, instead projecting onto an entire planet what our very personal, individual needs represent.
+These are valid and important concerns, obviously, but we need to be willing to expand our perspective, to allow greater inclusivity in our conversations — to be flexible enough to develop mature communications that allows for both that which matters to us, and to appreciate and understand that which matters to others.
+We may then expand concentric levels of understanding and mutual beneficence accordingly, upward and outward to encompass and adequately consider and address systemic and worldwide concerns.

-While there is rarely a singular solution to any problem, a collective effort to create and increase momentum in an integrative, systemic, all-beneficent manner is and will continue to be impossible if we strive for universal consensus.
+While there is rarely a singular solution to any problem, a collective effort to create and increase momentum in an integrative, systemic, all-beneficent manner will continue to be impossible if we strive for universal consensus.
 That’s a tough one, to be sure.
 Our world is ecologically diverse and unfailingly adaptive and dynamic.
 It’s absolutely remarkable and deserves our utmost respect.
-Not surprisingly, as a species, humans are of course incredibly varied and multicultural, employ thousands of spoken and written and signed and symbolic languages, have survived cataclysms and extinction-level events, and currently continue to suffer from millennia of psychological, psychic, spiritual, and philosophical violence — and are about as emotionally fragmented as it is possible to be; we are in the process of remaking our individual, societal, and collective identities.
+Not surprisingly, as a species, humans are incredibly varied and multicultural, employing thousands of spoken, written, signed and symbolic languages.
+We’ve survived cataclysms and extinction-level events, yet currently suffer from millennia of psychological, psychic, spiritual and philosophical violence; we are about as emotionally fragmented as it is possible to be, and we are right now in the process of remaking our individual, societal and collective identities.

-It is a time of great shifts in consciousness, personal and societal values and beliefs, and of the unsettling, shaking-up, shattering, and redefinition of paradigms and that which underpins our perceptions and sensemaking faculties.
+It is a time of great shifts in consciousness, personal and societal values and beliefs, and of the unsettling, shaking-up, shattering, and redefinition of paradigms — and that which underpins our perceptions and sensemaking faculties.
 At the same time, we’re observing the cumulative effects of impractical, unsustainable, toxic and runaway commercial and industrial practices.
-We are several generations behind in evolving and upgrading our educational systems, our politics, governance, and policy making, and our economic practices.
-We’re dragging our heels with regards to free, clean, unlimited, alternate, ambient, and decentralized energy production.
+We are several generations behind in evolving and upgrading our educational systems, our politics, governance, policymaking, and our economic practices.
+We’re dragging our heels regarding free, clean, unlimited, alternate, ambient and decentralized energy production.
 We’re still at the whim of special interests and multinational conglomerates.
-This has to stop, insofar as those who aim to profit take precedence over those who aim to employ regenerative and sustainable practices.
+It has to stop, insofar as those who aim to profit take precedence over those who aim to employ regenerative and sustainable practices.

-It should feel quite embarrassing, as it’s largely unnecessary and the unchecked destruction is beyond shameful.
-But we know that guilt and punitive practices do nothing to fundamentally change an individual, nor a culture or society or nation in any long-term, positive ways.
+It should feel embarrassing, as it’s completely unnecessary, and vast, unchecked destruction is beyond shameful.
+But, we know that guilt and punitive practices do nothing to fundamentally change an individual, nor a culture, or society, or nation in any long-term, positive ways.
 Suppression and oppression of the natural human leads to more of what we see everywhere today.
-Take a long and patient look around the world and it’s plainly evident that there are layers and layers of emotional and psychic trauma and energetic scarring throughout all of humanity.
-This is the universal and circular, condition-making issue that keeps us operating at base-level and adolescent, arbitrary, and go-nowhere institutional malevolence.
+With a long and patient look around, it’s plainly evident that there are layers and layers of emotional and psychic traumas, and energetic scarring throughout all of humanity.
+This is the universal and circular, condition-making issue that keeps us operating at base-level, adolescent, arbitrary, and go-nowhere institutional malevolence.

-Is it even possible to accommodate all nature of identification, all the cultural diversity, and all societal levels, while pursuing a unified, universal and potentially species-saving philosophy, practice, and purpose?
+Is it even possible to accommodate all nature of identification, all the cultural diversity, and all societal levels, while pursuing a unified, universal and potentially species-saving philosophy, practice and purpose?
 I don’t know.
-Profit-seeking entities certainly could care less, as they have perpetually perfected and adapted their myopic and malevolent practices throughout the ages.
-The benefits and advantages to their apparent values and needs are clear, and take nothing of the Earth nor the true wellbeing of the dominant species into consideration.
-But it’s quite easy and cowardly to sling mud at small-minded motives and machinations.
-I am as guilty of it as anyone.
+Profit-seeking entities couldn’t care less, as they have perpetually perfected and adapted their myopic and malevolent practices throughout the ages.
+The benefits and advantages to their apparent values and needs are clear, and take nothing of the Earth, nor the wellbeing of the dominant species into consideration.

 How do we get past that kind of stagnation and this limited framework of reality?